mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 snippet: kick-off-choreography

-The above code snippet makes so that when "MyServiceEndpoint" is started `AMessage` is sent. `When` has multiple overloads to accommodate many different scenarios.
+The above code snippet makes so that when "MyServiceEndpoint" is started `AMessage` is sent. `When` has multiple overloads (including one with a condition-parameter) to accommodate many different scenarios.

 ### Assert on tests results